thomasabishop/systems-obscure/src/posts/local-dynamodb-setup-sam.md

 I wasted most of an afternoon trying to get the following set-up:

 - Two local instances of DynamoDB running in Docker
-- A local AWS Lambda working via AWS SAM
-- The ability to add table data to either instance via NoSQL Workbench and query it via the lambda
+- The ability to add table data to either instance via NoSQL Workbench and query it via an AWS lambda

 If you are coming from SQLPro or DBeaver, Amazon's NoSQL workbench is a bit unintuitive.
 Creating the lambdas and the Docker containers was easy, it was